 Whilst the major Group 1 contests both in Britain and in France will likely grab the headlines as October begins, for many racing fans there is simply nothing better than a big field handicap.
-The pick of the bunch on that score comes at Ascot with the latest renewal of the always competitive Challenge Cup.
+The pick of the bunch on that score comes at Ascot with the latest renewal of the always competitive Challenge Cup, Britain’s most valuable seven furlong handicap.

 The race takes place of the second day of Ascot’s Autumn Racing weekend, the penultimate flat meeting of the year at the Berkshire course, with Champions Day following later in the month.
 Many winners will go on to compete in the Balmoral Handicap, the final flat race of the year at Ascot.